Department of Land, Air and Water Resources - University of California, Davis

 5. The deterministic nature of chaos

-Studies the iterating dynamics of the “logistic map” to explain how it gives rise to a celebrated scientific diagram, the Feigenbaum tree (the fig tree in German), which contains repetitive or periodic behaviors and also others that, by being dusty and lacking repetition, properly define what is chaos.
-Introduces the Hénon and Lorenz attractors to explain that the famous “butterfly effect” is a common feature of chaos.
+Studies the iterating dynamics of the "logistic map" to explain how it gives rise to a celebrated scientific diagram, the Feigenbaum tree (the fig tree in German), which contains repetitive behaviors and also others that, by being dusty and lacking repetition, properly define the concept of chaos.
+Introduces the Hénon and Lorenz attractors to explain how common is the famous “butterfly effect”.

 6. Y = X: the narrow gate and the only way to the Father

-Shows how the Feigenbaum tree provides suitable images that allow us to visualize the final destinies of mankind, including an improbable and truthful purged escape from the most ardent and infernal chaos.
-Argues that coming down the fig tree, by its implied conversion and abandonment to goodness under the straight line Y = X, is essential for us to enter the “Kingdom of Heaven”.
+Shows how the Feigenbaum tree provides suitable images that allow us to visualize the final destinies of mankind, including an improbable, truthful and purged escape from the most ardent and infernal chaos.
+Argues that coming down the fig tree, by its implied conversion and abandonment to goodness under the straight line Y = X, that is Jesus, is essential for us to enter the “Kingdom of Heaven”.

 7. Urgent biblical symbols in fig trees of science

 Explains how the Feigenbaum tree yields auspicious symbols that allow representing diverse biblical passages, including those related to fig trees, like the fall of Adam and Eve ending covered with fig leaves; the cursing of a fig tree by Jesus when he was returning to Jerusalem before giving his life for us; and the parable of the fig tree associated with his return.
-Invites us to be prepared for the second coming of Jesus and exhibits the full protection of the “elect” who make up the “Body of Christ” and “The Church”.
+Exhibits the full protection of the “elect” who make up the “Body of Christ” in “The Church”.

 8. A geometric model of the Most Holy Trinity

-Employing a fractal function shaped as angel wings and containing infinite unity, exposes a geometric model of the Holy Spirit, and, based on it and via projections, introduces a united representation of the tree members of the Most Holy Trinity, in which the Son is represented by uniformity and the Father by a bell curve concentrated at infinity.
-Shows how such a construction is useful to talk about Jesus Christ as our Savior and to consider other matters of faith.
+Employing a function shaped as angel wings and containing infinite unity, exposes a geometric model of the Holy Spirit, and, based on it, and via projections, a united representation of the tree members of the Most Holy Trinity, in which the Son is represented by uniformity and the Father by a bell curve concentrated at infinity.
+Shows how such a construction is useful to praise Jesus Christ and to consider diverse teachings of faith that exalt the greatness of the Most Holy Trinity.

 9. The central plea from the bell at infinity

-Illustrating important biblical events as transitions from disorder to order, reminds us of sublime love in the Most Holy Trinity, which ought to be accepted in plenitude.
-Shows that only in the abandonment to the positive cross, satisfying a vital limit theorem day by day, there is the peace and joy that takes us to God the Father in the bell curve concentrated at infinity.
+Illustrating important biblical events as transitions from disorder or chaos into order, reminds us of sublime love in the Most Holy Trinity, which ought to be accepted in plenitude.
+Shows that only in the abandonment to the positive cross, satisfying a vital limit theorem day by day, is found the peace and joy that takes us to God the Father in the bell curve concentrated at infinity, and based, in a particularly symphonic way, in the infinite unity of the Holy Spirit.

 10. The exponential surprise and the laws of no power

-Explains how the famous passage of the Vine and the branches (Jn 15:1-10) gives rise to unforeseen exponential representations of the Holy Spirit and the Eucharistic Doxology.
-Exhibits “power-laws” in natural violence and in the one induced by mankind and calls us to avoid such laws and strive for sanctity instead.
+Explains how the famous passage of the Vine and the branches (Jn 15:1-10) gives rise to unforeseen exponential representations of the Holy Spirit and the always relevant Eucharistic Doxology of Holy Mass.
+Exhibits “power-laws” in natural violence and in the one induced by mankind and calls us to avoid such laws and strive instead for truthful friendship and sanctity.

 11. The ever vibrant splendor of peace

 Summarizes the message of the class in the imperious need for conversion and love and emphasizes the need to rely on the power of the Holy Spirit.
-Remembering some signals in these lessons, and others based on the alpha and the Omega seen in the sky and additional symbols in the Shroud of Turin, exhorts us to be attentive and prepared for the return of Jesus Christ.
+Remembering some signals in these lessons, and others based on the alpha and the Omega seen in the sky and additional symbols in the Shroud of Turin, exhorts us to be attentive and prepared for the return of Jesus Christ, repeating with faith "Come, Lord Jesus".

 12. A new song: Shanti Setú or Puente de Paz